ThatQuiz Test Library Take this test now

 • 91.
 Is one in which the subject is instructed by the examiner to refrain, during the test, from giving any audible answer to the questions that are to be asked of him.
 In the SAT, the subject is told to listen to each test question and to answer only to himself or silently.

-A) Silent Answer test
+A) Answer silent test

-B) Answer silent test
+B) Silent test

-C) Silent test answers
+C) Silent Answer test

-D) Silent test
+D) Silent test answers

 • 92.
 In the ranking test, all questions are relevant.
 It is typically used to identify other people’s involvement in a particular case or locate missing goods.